totoroterror/warp-cloner/README.md

 5. Launch script using `python -u src/main.py`
 6. Wait for results in console.

+## Properly closing application

+To avoid getting error "Too many connected devices" in future, you should properly exit from the application by pressing `control` + `c` and wait for application to close (it will take ~30 seconds).

 ## Configuration

 - `BASE_KEYS` (not required) - keys to clone divided by comma, if none then default keys will be used (script may not work with default keys)